 Remember, you would not receive an offer for a promotion if your work product wasn’t good.
 There are numerous reasons why you may need to negotiate a raise, but conducting research and preparing for the conversation goes a long way in helping things work in your favor.
 If the conversation does not go the way you hope, be prepared for how you will handle the outcome prior to the meeting.
 No one wants to hear “No,” and the idea of searching for a new job and making that kind of change can be intimidating and mentally exhausting.
 Remember, you are more than your job.
 You are more than a number on a salary scale in a job description.
 Your passion for your work, as well as your work ethic, translates to an organization that should value all that you have to offer.
 Organizations that work with employees to negotiate a plan when financial compensation is not feasible to convey a great appreciation and respect for their workforce.

-As a student, as well as an alum, you always have access to the Career Services office at Unity College.
+As a student, as well as an alum, you always have access to the Career Services office at Unity Environmental University.
 Remember, we are here to help you navigate these situations.
 Please call, email, or stop by our office anytime for assistance!